 Salaries and Benefits.
-The Department requests \$2.7 million or \$0.1 million more than enacted from all sources for salaries and benefits for the authorized amount of 36.0 full-time equivalent positions.
-The request includes a year's funding for 29.0 full-time equivalent positions and 7.0 full-time equivalent positions to be filled on January 1, 2013, and \$44,000 more than enacted for overtime in response to increased workload.
-The Governor recommends \$121,305 less than requested, reflective of maintaining 3.0 positions vacant for the full fiscal year, including 1.0 assistant explosive and flammable liquids technician and 2.0 fire investigator positions.
+The Department requested \$2.7 million or \$0.1 million more than enacted from all sources for salaries and benefits for the authorized amount of 36.0 full-time equivalent positions.
+The request includes a year's funding for 29.0 full-time equivalent positions and 7.0 full-time equivalent positions to be filled on January 1, 2013, and \$44,000 more than enacted for overtime in response to an increased workload.
+The Governor recommended \$121,305 less than requested, reflective of maintaining 3.0 positions vacant for the full fiscal year, including 1.0 assistant explosive and flammable liquids technician and 2.0 fire investigator positions.
+The Assembly concurred.

 Bomb Disposal Unit Federal Grant Adjustments.
-Excluding salaries and benefits, the Department requests \$0.7 million more than enacted from federal funds for the purchase of equipment and fire safety supplies in support of the Fire Marshal's Bomb Disposal unit.
-The Governor recommends \$35,000 more than requested, reflective of a grant awarded following the Department's submission of its revised request.
+Excluding salaries and benefits, the Department requested \$0.7 million more than enacted from federal funds for the purchase of equipment and fire safety supplies in support of the Fire Marshal's Bomb Disposal unit.
+The Governor recommended \$35,000 more than requested, reflective of a grant awarded following the Department's submission of its revised request.
+The Assembly concurred.

 Vehicle Maintenance.
-The Department requests \$95,122 more than enacted for maintenance of the Fire Marshal's fleet of vehicles, as the age of this fleet and increased use have resulted in an increase in maintenance and repair costs.
+The Department requested \$95,122 more than enacted for maintenance of the Fire Marshal's fleet of vehicles, as the age of this fleet and increased use have resulted in an increase in maintenance and repair costs.
 The request is reflective of prior year expenditures for maintenance costs.
-The Governor recommends \$66,358 less than requested to reflect FY 2012 expenditures.
+The Governor recommended \$66,358 less than requested to reflect FY 2012 expenditures.
+The Assembly concurred.

 Supply and Equipment Purchases.
-The Department requests \$82,755 more than enacted from general revenues for supplies and equipment for the Fire Marshal.
+The Department requested \$82,755 more than enacted from general revenues for supplies and equipment for the Fire Marshal.
 This includes \$26,000 for 2012 Fire Code books for its staff.
-The Department additionally requests \$56,755 from general revenues for the purchase of information technology and computer equipment for inspectors.
-The Governor excludes the requested funding.
+The Department additionally requested \$56,755 from general revenues for the purchase of information technology and computer equipment for inspectors.
+The Governor excluded the requested funding.
+The Assembly concurred.

 Other Operations.
-The Department requests \$12,192 more than enacted from general revenues for all other Fire Marshal operations.
-The revised request includes \$800 less than enacted for contracted services for the Fire Marshal K9 unit, \$9,500 more than enacted for training programs related to the adoption of the 2012 fire code, and \$14,041 more than enacted for computer supplies and equipment to support the Fire Marshal's plan review and investigation staffs based on an increased workload.
+The Department requested \$12,192 more than enacted from general revenues for all other Fire Marshal operations.
+The revised request includes \$800 less than enacted for contracted services for the Fire Marshal K9 unit, \$9,500 more for training programs related to the adoption of the 2012 fire code, and \$14,041 more for computer supplies and equipment to support the Fire Marshal's plan review and investigation staffs based on an increased workload.

-The Governor recommends \$702 more than requested from all sources, including \$664 more from general revenues for state fleet costs, and \$38 in medical benefit savings shifted from non-general revenue sources to miscellaneous operating expenses.
+The Governor recommended \$702 more than requested from all sources, including \$664 more from general revenues for state fleet costs, and \$38 in medical benefit savings shifted from non-general revenue sources to miscellaneous operating expenses.
+He subsequently requested an amendment for an additional \$72,971 from federal funds to reflect grants made available following his budget submission.
+The Assembly concurred.